Input Events

 COMMPORT_RESTART

-The comm port is restarted.
+The comm port has been restarted.

 FLIGHTMODE_CLIMB